learndevopsonline/learndevopsonline/docs/RoboShop-Project/catalogue.md

 yum install nodejs -y
 ```

 Configure the application.
-Here

 :::info
-Our application developed by the user is not having any RPM software just like other softwares.
+Our application developed by the developer of our org and it is not having any RPM software just like other softwares.
 So we need to configure every step manually
 :::

 :::caution Recap